Chapter 1. Introduction and Methods

 Changes to the Measure Set

-Modifications of Existing Composite Measures
+Modifications to Existing Composite Measures

 The changes applied to existing measures this year were for individual component measures that make up composite measures.
 The changes affect the comparability of data over time to varying degrees for each measure.
 Beginning in the 2007 reports, the following core composite measures of effectiveness and patient safety underwent modifications:

-- Recommended hospital care received by Medicare patients with acute myocardial infarction composite—The individual measure on use of angiotensin converting enzyme (ACE) inhibitors in patients with left ventricular systolic dysfunction was changed to also include angiotensin receptor blockers (ARBs) as an acceptable alternative.
+- Recommended hospital care received by Medicare patients with acute myocardial infarction composite.
+The individual measure on use of angiotensin-converting enzyme (ACE) inhibitors in patients with left ventricular systolic dysfunction was changed to also include angiotensin receptor blockers (ARBs) as an acceptable alternative.

-- Recommended hospital care received by Medicare patients with heart failure—The individual measure on use of ACE inhibitors in patients with left ventricular systolic dysfunction was changed to also include ARBs as an acceptable alternative.
+- Recommended hospital care received by Medicare patients with heart failure.
+The individual measure on use of ACE inhibitors in patients with left ventricular systolic dysfunction was changed to also include ARBs as an acceptable alternative.

 - Recommended hospital care received by Medicare patients with pneumonia.
 Two component measures underwent revision:

-- The individual measure of appropriate antibiotic selection for community-acquired pneumonia was changed to exclude patients with health-care-associated pneumonia from the denominator used in the calculation.
+- The individual measure of appropriate antibiotic selection for community-acquired pneumonia was changed to exclude patients with health care-associated pneumonia from the denominator used in the calculation.